by Dick Brown

 1915 U.S. Open

 Jerry Travers, who was one of the leading golfers of his day, had decided to sit out the 1915 Open because due to the pressures of business he had allowed his game to get rusty.
 However, after a good round played late in May, he decided that because Baltusrol was not far from his home in Montclair, he should enter.
-That decision seemed well justified after the first two rounds as he found himself in second place, one stroke behind one Michael J. Brady, a club pro from Wollaston, MA.
+That decision seemed well justified after the first two rounds as he found himself in second place, one stroke behind one Michael J. Brady, a club professional from Wollaston, MA.
 He began the fourth round thinking that he was in a match play situation with Brady, but Brady played badly, and Travers had him two stokes down at the turn.
-Travers stood on the 10th tee thinking that he needed only to play steady golf to win.
+Travers stood on the No. 10 tee thinking that he needed only to play steady golf to win.
 He thereupon sliced his tee shot out of bounds.
 (The penalty for an out-of-bounds shot in 1915 was only loss of distance.)
 Wishing not to repeat that error, he hooked his second shot into a difficult lie in the left rough.
 He then made the key stroke of the tournament, as he, in the words of the New York Times, “coolly tore the ball out of its nestling place and laid it on the green within six feet of the cup, carrying over a dangerous water hazard in the flight.
 He recorded a 4 on a par 4 even with his two mistakes.”
-Travers followed this save with a bogey on the 12th and a birdie on the 15th but otherwise made steady pars to become one of only three (the others were Francis Ouimet and Bobby Jones) amateurs to win the U.S. Open.
+Travers followed this save with a bogey on No. 12 and a birdie on No. 15 but otherwise made steady pars to become one of only three (the others were Francis Ouimet and Bobby Jones) amateurs to win the U.S. Open.

 1926 U.S. Amateur